fastify/fastify/docs/Guides/Database.md

 **action:** should be `do` or `undo`. `do` implements the version, `undo` reverts it.
 Think about it like `up` and `down` in other migration tools.

 **optional-description** describes which changes migration makes.
-Altough optional, it should be used for all migrations as it makes it easier for everyone to know which changes are made in a migration.
+Although optional, it should be used for all migrations as it makes it easier for everyone to know which changes are made in a migration.

 In our example we are going to have a single migration that creates a `users` table and we are going to use `Postgrator` to run the migration.